 - Going to free festive events in your local area

-- Visiting neighbours, family or loved ones
+- Having webchats with friends, family and loved ones

 - Having a festive arts and crafts session

 Your older children (teenagers and young adults) are more likely to understand how Christmas can be a financial struggle.
 See if they can help you reassure your younger children that while there’s a limit on extravagant Christmas gifts, there’ll still be lots of fun and celebration.

 Can I get a DMP or TPP payment break before Christmas?

 You won’t be able to get a payment break in order to put more money towards Christmas.
 Creditors typically don’t accept Christmas and its related expenses as a reason for you to pause or reduce payments toward your plan.

 Usually, we can only grant a payment break in situations such as:

 - An unexpected expense, such as a boiler breakdown or car repairs